Updated May 21, 2026

 Period Care Options That Work

 You’ve got options, and you should know what they are and how they work.
-Switching up your coverage options isn’t just a good idea for making sure you don’t leave a tampon in too long, it can also give you coverage that is more effective for you during certain times, like overnight.
+Switching up your coverage options isn’t just a good idea for making sure you don’t leave a tampon in too long; it can also give you coverage that is more effective for you during certain times, like overnight.

-Pads
+1. Pads

 We also offer reusable pads, which are a great option for keeping you dry and reducing your carbon footprint.
 Our reusable pads mean you always have period care items on hand, no matter when you start.

-Liners
+2. Liners

-Period Panties
+3. Period Panties

 You’ve heard about them, but haven’t really considered them.
 Period panties are panties with an absorbent layer of fabric to help contain your flow.
-Period panties work great for lighter days, or for wearing overnight for added protection.
+Period panties work great for lighter days or for wearing overnight for added protection.

 Rael’s period panties fit just like your regular intimates, are super comfortable, and are as absorbent as three tampons.
 Trust us, you’ll probably end up wearing them all month long.

-The Menstrual Cup
+4. Menstrual Cup

-It’s a game changing form of period care for people who want to minimize the time they spend changing their period product.
+The cup can also be reused monthly, making it cost-effective.
+It’s a game-changing form of period care for people who want to minimize the time they spend changing their period product.

 Final Thoughts